dfederm/ClickerHeroesTracker/README.md

        INSERT INTO AspNetRoles(Id, ConcurrencyStamp, Name, NormalizedName)
        VALUES(NEWID(), NEWID(), 'Admin', 'ADMIN');

-*NOTE: for SqlLite, you will have to manually create guids to replace unsupported NEWID()*

 1. Add your user to the role.
 Rememeber to replace the user id below with the one from above.

        INSERT INTO AspNetUserRoles(UserId, RoleId)